Overview

 • Addition of a new field of study for an existing degree program when an approved template does not exist.

-• Addition of a new template for a degree or degree-level program.
+• Addition of a new template for a degree or degree level program.

-• Deletion of a degree or degree-level program or template.
+• Deletion of a degree or degree level program or template.

 • Deletion of a field of study which has significant academic or financial implications.

 • Establishment or disestablishment of a college or department.
-(See Guidelines for establishing departments, Guidelines for establishing centres and Guidelines for disestablishing a department)

 Program changes